top of page

 Are the days of the small payroll software developer numbered with Single Touch Payroll?

-The introduction of Single Touch Payroll (STP) changed payroll software development forever.
-Real-time reporting was always a given once technology advanced sufficiently to meet the requirements for Government and broad market adoption.
-This advancement came with an increased cost.
+The introduction of Single-Touch Payroll (STP) changed payroll software development forever.
+Once technology advanced sufficiently to meet the requirements for Government and broad market adoption, real-time reporting was always a given.
+However, this advancement came with an increased cost.

 What often started as a software venture with the founder being the programmer and a business partner needed to be scaled to accommodate the new requirements.
 As a result of the introduction of STP, the Digital Service Provider (DSP) had to decide whether to invest large sums of money in building a new solution, sell their business, or exit the market altogether.
 As some could not continue payroll development financially, and their business net worth did not make it an attractive proposition for purchase, they discontinued their products.

-Moving from desktop applications to multi-tenant web apps is significantly more complex and costly when compared to building Windows forms-based programs.
+Moving from desktop applications to multi-tenant web apps is significantly more complex and costly than compared to building Windows forms-based programs.

 For the ATO to receive and process Government-mandated data, there is an additional expense burden for the DSP sending the data.